Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Empathic-Understanding-Spell.rst

 Thanks to this spell, the caster has an increased chance of understanding the feelings, the state of mind of a creature, sometimes without even knowing anything about its language.

+Often is applied to animals and monsters.

+Available only in the Bard path, through incantation or bardic verse spellcasting.